 The overriding rule you must remember is the requirement to have evidence that negligence on the part of a third party was to blame for what happened to you.
 This holds true whether you were hurt in a road accident, at work, or while out and about shopping, or using any local facilities provided for you.

 Immediately following an accident, you are likely to be in shock, upset, and working out whether you have been hurt.
 If you have, you must determine whether medical attention is a good idea.
 It is if you suspect you might claim compensation later, because this will provide proof of your injuries, as seen by your GP, or by another medical professional.
-This could help support your claim.
+This could help support accident claims in Brecon.

 You’re a single call away from assistance

-Accident Advice Helpline is available now on 0800 689 0500, or you can call on 0333 500 0993 if you would rather use your mobile to contact us.
+Accident Advice Helpline is available now on 0800 689 0500 if you are using a landline, or you can call on 0333 500 0993 if you would rather use your mobile to contact us.
 We can reassure you on the process you will go through, and perhaps also discuss the likely outcome of a claim, if your case is found in your favour at the end.